enocean-js/enocean-js/README.md

 * [node-red-contrib-enocean](packages/node-red-contrib-enocean)
 * [enocean-ip-gateway (very early alpha)](packages/enocean-ip-gateway)
 * [dolphin view like tool based on electron (not started yet)](packages/octopus-view)

+Some work has started on creating an EEP Description Language (EEPDL) based on JSON.
+I started creating a [json-schema](https://github.com/enocean-js/enocean-js/tree/master/docs/schema) for it.
+It will be used for [documentation](resources/enocean-specification/Enocean%20Equipment%20Profiles) as well as beeing an integral part of the transcoder.
+I will also publish the json descritions of all the EEPs for other implementers.
+For this to be useful, the describing language must be well defined.

 ## slack